 The basic reports contain information about just the specific property.
 While the available data will vary from city to city, generally the basic reports will include information such as owner information, property assessment, violations, permits, and service requests issued for that particular property.

 FixList's Premium reports not only include information about the specific address, but boatloads of data and analysis for the area surrounding a property, including the following and more:

 Information for the report depends on the geographic location of the address and the boundary of your choosing.

-A few super important notes and disclaimers to keep in mind before diving into the details of the specific components available via the pre-appraisals:
+A few super important notes and disclaimers to keep in mind before diving into the details of the specific components available via the market reports: